 How are we doing?
-The total number of inmate walk-offs while under Departmental supervision decreased dramatically by 71.3% from 2007 to 2011.
-In 2011, there was a total of 50 walk-offs, 61 below the target of no more than 111 department-wide.
-Although the overall target was met, individual targets for the Division of Correction and the Division of Pretrial Detention and Services were not met.
-The Division of Correction within DPSCS is focusing efforts on the facilities with the highest incidence of walk offs, as well as identifying and implementing other strategies to reduce walk offs.
+The total number of inmate walk-offs while under Departmental supervision decreased dramatically by 60.9% from 2008 to 2012.
+During 2012, there were 59 walk-offs, nine more than in 2011, yet 13 below below the target of no more than 72 department-wide.
+The DPSCS is focusing efforts on the facilities with the highest incidence of walk offs, as well as identifying and implementing other strategies to reduce walk offs.
 Because the majority of the walk offs in 2010 were inmates working outside the facilities, a change in transportation policy requires that all vehicles be secured during inmate transport, regardless of the inmate's security level.
 In 2011 the majority of walk-offs for DOC were again inmates working outside the facilities on either supervised road crews and work details or unsupervised work programs in the community.
 Eligibility criteria for placements on outside detail or work release have been modified to further decrease walk-offs.
-DPP continues to develop post-incident information gathering to produce analytical reports that are used to develop strategies to minimize future walk-offs.
+During 2012, the majority of walk-offs were inmates working in the community and housed at the Baltimore Pre-Release Unit (BPRU).
+A new policy was enacted at BPRU that requires case management staff to double the number of job contacts during an inmate's first 60 days of employment, with at least half being on-site visits.
+Thereafter, work release case managers conduct at least two on-site and two telephone checks each month.
+In addition, custodial staff are required to conduct one telephone check per week/per shift to verify the inmates' presence at work.
+The Department continues to develop post-incident information gathering to produce analytical reports that are used to develop strategies to minimize future walk-offs.